-Table 1 Benefits and disadvantages of an open definition for regenerative agriculture Table 3 Ongoing projects that explore alternative approaches to terminating cover Table 4 Summary of projects funded by Defra relating to weed management37 Table 5 Summary of past Defra projects that may include information relevant to Table 6 Summary of past Defra projects relating to breeding for disease and insect Table 7 Summary of past projects in the UK linked to crop breeding for nitrogen use Table 8 Rapid summary of outcomes from peer-reviewed literature on mob grazing Table 9 Some historic Defra projects that included tillage practices under UK Table 10 Summary of ongoing projects studying strategies to reduce tillage intensity in arable systems in the UK......84 Table 11 Representation of the four different systems (1-4) that emerge when Table 12 Summary of past projects with relevance to the topic of GHG emissions Table 13 Ongoing projects in the UK with relevance to integrating legumes into Table 14 Summary table of top priority research topics based on outcomes of the stakeholder workshop, Future of Agriculture Conference and scoping of past and ongoing research.
+Table 1 Benefits and disadvantages of an open definition for regenerative agriculture (Brunyee and Semple 2021)14 Table 2 Recent and ongoing projects on intercropping in the UK23 Table 3 Ongoing projects that explore alternative approaches to terminating cover crops32 Table 4 Summary of projects funded by Defra relating to weed management 37 Table 5 Summary of past Defra projects that may include information relevant to design of crop rotations for regenerative agriculture44 Table 6 Summary of past Defra projects relating to breeding for disease and insect tolerance in main UK arable crops49 Table 7 Summary of past projects in the UK linked to crop breeding for nitrogen use efficiency54 Table 8 Rapid summary of outcomes from peer-reviewed literature on mob grazing or related systems76 Table 9 Some historic Defra projects that included tillage practices under UK conditions84 Table 10 Summary of ongoing projects studying strategies to reduce tillage intensity in arable systems in the UK84 Table 11 Representation of the four different systems (1-4) that emerge when combining +/-herbicide and +/-tillage in farming system comparisons87 Table 12 Summary of past projects with relevance to the topic of GHG emissions from legumes in regenerative agriculture95 Table 13 Ongoing projects in the UK with relevance to integrating legumes into regenerative cropping systems96 Table 14 Summary table of top priority research topics based on outcomes of the stakeholder workshop, Future of Agriculture Conference and scoping of past and ongoing research.
 Projects included are only UK-based activities.
 "Grey literature" refers to reports from UK government and industry bodies, e.g. AHDB, NIAB.
 Colour shading is provided to indicate highest priority/largest gap (green), moderate priority/gap (amber) and lower priority/smaller gap (putty).
 Topics with the most "green" shading can be interpreted as top priorities.
-KE=knowledge exchange 113 Table 16 Outcomes of Web of Science searches for peer-reviewed literature related to defining regenerative agriculture (May 2024)142 Table 17 Outcomes of Web of Science searches for peer-reviewed literature related to growing root crops in regenerative systems (May 2024) 142 Table 18 Outcomes of Web of Science search for studies on intercropping including Table 19 Outcomes of Web of Science search for studies on cover crops (May 2024) Table 20 Outcomes of Web of Science search for studies on additional agronomic challenges (May 2024)......145 Table 21 Outcomes of Web of Science search for studies on crop genetics (May Table 22 Outcomes of Web of Science search for studies on genetically diverse crops Table 23 Outcomes of Web of Science searches for peer-reviewed literature related Table 24 Outcomes of Web of Science searches for peer-reviewed literature on wider system considerations for regenerative agriculture (October 2024)......149 Table 25 Outcomes of Web of Science searches for peer-reviewed literature on product quality effects for regenerative agriculture (October 2024)......150
+KE=knowledge exchange 113 Table 15 Categories of individuals attending the workshop Table 16 Outcomes of Web of Science searches for peer-reviewed literature related to defining regenerative agriculture (May 2024)141 Table 17 Outcomes of Web of Science searches for peer-reviewed literature related to growing root crops in regenerative systems (May 2024)